Adapting your home: The bathroom

 Shower trays

 You may decide to remove the bath altogether and replace it with a shower tray.
 Or your bathroom may be large enough to accommodate a shower tray and a bath.
 Depending on your needs and preferences, there are a number of shower trays you can choose from.
-Further information is available in DLF's fact sheet, Choosing equipment for showering.

-Factors to consider when choosing a shower tray
+Factors to consider when choosing a shower tray:

 • The size of the shower tray may depend on the space in the bathroom.
 The minimum size is usually 900mm by 900mm, larger trays can be 1500mm by 1200mm or longer.
 It is important to consider what equipment will be required in a shower area.
 For example, a person using a self-propelled shower chair will take up much more space than an ambulant (walking) person using a drop-down shower stool.

-• A ‘step-in’ shower tray (also known as ‘shower cubicle’) is usually square in shape, though larger rectangular sizes are available.
+• A step-in’ shower tray (also known as ‘shower cubicle’) is usually square in shape, though larger rectangular sizes are available.
 Some step-in shower trays are low level, which means the height of the tray is as low as 32mm (approx. 1.25 inches).
 Other shower trays can have a step of 150mm (6 inches) or more, which may make access to the shower cubicle more difficult for those with mobility problems.

 • The type of shower tray and the amount of work involved will be dictated by the plumbing and drainage of the property.
 Many pre-formed shower trays are only suitable for gravity waste drains.
 In some circumstances a pump may be required to draw the water away down the plug holes if gravity waste cannot be achieved.
-Once installed the pump may take up more room and create more noise when waste water is being pumped away.
+Once installed the pump may take up more room and create more noise when wastewater is being pumped away.
 You would need to speak with your installer about the type of shower tray that can be fitted in your bathroom.

 • If you are replacing the bath with a shower tray, it may be possible to choose a size that fits in the space where the existing bath is.
 This has the advantage of being able to use the drainage and plumbing that is already installed for the bath (the installer will need to assess what the requirements are for your particular house).